-It’s a fulfilling curriculum that opens students’ eyes up to the wide choice of GCSE/IGCSE, BTEC, Pre-U courses, and A Level subjects on offer: these include sport, dance and music performance, classics, further maths, government and politics, and animal management.
-Headmaster Peter Goodyer says that Bede’s “champions choice at every turn” and will unearth your child’s “hidden talents”.
-Although A-levels are the most common choice for students applying to university, they aren’t the only option – and Bede’s is certainly unique in its broad offering of college courses.
+It’s a fulfilling curriculum that opens students’ eyes up to the wide choice of GCSE/IGCSE, BTEC and A Level subjects on offer: these include sport, dance and music performance, classics, further maths, government and politics, and animal management.
+Senior school headmaster Peter Goodyer says that Bede’s “champions choice at every turn” and will unearth your child’s “hidden talents”.
+Although A Levels are the most common choice for students applying to university, they aren’t the only option – and Bede’s is certainly unique in its broad offering of college courses.

 All sixth formers also study a Bede’s Diploma, an enrichment programme that is designed to bolster any university or job applications.
 Students must complete the Extended Project Qualification, attend talks, trips and workshops, and complete community service.
 As well as walking away with exam grades, this diploma should give Bedians the answers to the difference between the Socratic Method and Platonic Love, how to work a washing machine, and how to succeed in a formal interview.